loveencounterflow/dbay/README-benchmarks.md

 **Always just use ordinary file system paths**.
 If you're on Linux, consider to use `/dev/shm` which is a read-to-use `tmpfs`, or use something like `sudo mount -t tmpfs -o size=512m none /mnt/ramdisk` to obtain a new RAM disk.
 On Linux systems that have a directory called `/dev/shm`, DBay will use that location to open DB files when no explicit `path` is passed in, and fall back to `/tmp` when `/dev/shm` is not found.
+You'll get to use [WAL mode](https://sqlite.org/wal.html) which is great because together with multiple connections it enables user-defined functions that can concurrently query rows from the same DB they deliver values to.

+What's more, benchmarks indicate that **what is slowing down work with an SQLite DB is not so much file system access *per se*, it's the implicit transactions that wrap each and every statement** in a pair of `begin transaction`, `commit` statements. **Curiously, slowdown-by-transaction is much more pronounced with RAM disks as opposed to SSD access**, as shown by the paltry `bsqlt_tmpfs 8.9%` result.
+I have no explanation for that performance cliff other than that maybe SSD access is better 'hidden' across hardware components and threads when using SSDs.

 ### Top Runners